-Consistent volunteers are volunteers who want to have direct contact with First Step clients, and who want to engage with clients on an ongoing basis.
-Consistent volunteers are asked to make a 6-month commitment, and for most volunteer positions, you must be at least 18 years old.
+Consistent Volunteers are volunteers who want to have direct contact with First Step clients and engage with them on an ongoing basis.
+Consistent Volunteers are asked to make a six (6) month commitment.
+For most positions, you must be at least 18 years old.

 - State and Federal criminal background checks,